Weekly Snapshot Archives - 2015/10

 - Mass Casualty Incidents: Planning and Training: A mass casualty incident (MCI) is defined as any incident where emergency medical resources, such as personnel and equipment, are overwhelmed by the number and severity of casualties.
 While the general public typically recognizes MCIs as events such as building collapses, train derailments, earthquakes, and mass shootings, smaller events can also be MCIs.

 - October is National Cyber Security Awareness Month (NCSAM): Students, faculty and staff on college campuses use the Internet for a variety of reasons including doing homework, social networking, as well as communicating and posting lesson plans and grades.
-October has been declared National Cyber Security Awareness Month (NCSAM - not to be confused with National Campus Safety Awareness Month, which is in September) through presidential proclamation.
+October has been declared National Cyber Security Awareness Month through presidential proclamation.
 This is an opportune time to recognize the importance of cyber security by educating and engaging campus community members through activities, events, and training that will raise cyber security awareness and promote safe online habits.